 Preemptive Strike By The USFL

 The option clause in USFL contracts was first reported here at Hub several months back.
 But this new addition to the standard player contract is a horse of a different color.
+Because current USFL players under initial contracts had a bi-lateral option, they could exercise to be locked into the league for a second year.
+If players opted not to sign the option.
+Their USFL contract would expire on 12/31/22.

 The USFL’s revised player agreement has been handed down to all players under the original signed contracts.
 The hope is that they will sign and lock themselves into the new terms.
 The new stipulation has become mandatory for new players entering the league.
 The USFL recently expanded its rosters, and it’s believed that the new players who have entered the league have all agreed to the new player contract.